 - Furniture and appliances;

 - Debris from a previous crash; and

 - Work-zone debris.

-For questions about road debris accident lawsuits in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about road debris accident lawsuits in California or to discuss your case confidentially with one of our California auto accident lawyers, do not hesitate to contact us at Shouse Law Group.